rfordatascience/tidytuesday/README.md

 ## About TidyTuesday

 - `TidyTuesday` is a weekly social data project.
 All are welcome to participate!
 Please remember to share the code used to generate your results!
-- `TidyTuesday` is organized by the R4DS Online Learning Community.
-[Join our Slack](https://r4ds.io/join) for free online help with R and other data-related topics, or to participate in a data-related book club!
+- `TidyTuesday` is organized by the [Data Science Learning Community](https://dslc.io).
+[Join our Slack](https://r4ds.io/join) for free online help with R, Python, and other data-related topics, or to participate in a data-related book club!

 ## Goals